-GUM is currently recruiting a new team for the upcoming year of Glasgow University Magazine.
-Applying is easy and no previous experience is required – we merely ask that you have an enthusiasm for media and the creative industries as well as a motivation to learn!
+GUM is currently recruiting a new team for the upcoming academic year of 2021/2022.
+Applying is easy and no previous experience is required – we simply ask that you have a love for media and creative industries as well as a desire to learn more!
 GUM is an inclusive platform for all voices and will provide fantastic experience for anyone looking to go into work in the media, journalism, arts, events management, or PR.
-You’ll gain valuable knowledge about the publication process of a magazine and networking skills, as well as the opportunity to work with a creative, passionate editorial board.
-Shortlisted for three Student Publication Association Awards this year, including Best Publication, GUM is the perfect place to start your career.
+You will gain an in-depth understanding of the publication process of a magazine, develop networking skills, and work within a creative, passionate team.
+Shortlisted for five Student Publication Association Awards this year alone, GUM is the perfect place to start your career.

 You can apply for multiple roles.
 If selected for an interview we will consult you for the role we believe you are best suited for.

-This year GUM is recruiting two Features Editors.
 The Features Editor is responsible for the opening section of the magazine, and long-form articles online.
-You will pitch your articles at the contributors’ meetings and the resulting articles will go either online or in the print issue of the magazine.
+You will pitch your articles at the contributors’ meetings and the resulting articles will go either online, in the GUM Journal, or in the print issue of the magazine.
 Content wise, the Features section has a very broad range.
 Articles may be of the personal essay variety, or they may take the form of a more research-based, informative piece.
-What every Features article exhibits is an investigative approach towards important issues.
+What every Features article exhibits is an in-depth exploration of important issues.
 As Features Editor, you will also need to reach out to contributors, support them in the writing process, give them feedback, and edit their material for publication.
 You should also be confident in your ability to fact-check.
 The perfect candidate is cooperative, has both a creative vision and a critical eye, and possesses great editing skills.

 GUM is again recruiting two Culture Editors this year.
 One will be concerned with pitching and editing articles which engage with more widespread cultural conversations in accordance with the magazine’s theme.
 They will examine music, art, literature, and film, and investigate their wider implications.
 This editor will be adept at using culture as a framework to illuminate the issues and causes important to young people and drawing meaningful connections at the intersection of culture, society, and identity.
 The other Culture Editor will focus on Glasgow-based events and reviews.
 They will be expected to reach out to local artists, musicians and creatives for interviews, therefore they must have a vested interest in Glasgow’s cultural scene.
 This editor will also be responsible for communicating with various cultural bodies in the city to secure press passes to events, so a level of outgoingness and initiative is vital.
 Both editors will aid contributors in their writing process and attend weekly meetings.
 Organisational and editorial skills are essential for these roles.